Close

 Technology and Data Science Consultant

-Worked primarily as a Data Scientist with large financial institutions.
+Data Scientist working with large financial institutions.
 My largest project was a knowledge extraction and classification initiative for data privacy at one of the world's largest banks.
-I also integrated demand forecasting at VisionWorks of America (POC), and completed customer segmentation projects to assist in marketing various middle-market financial institutions.
+I also completed demand forecasting and customer segmentation projects at other companies.

 National Institute of Standards and Technology